What is Special Education?

 What Special Education Services do you offer at the Middle School?

-Once a child is "classified" as a Special Education Student we offer inclusion classes (a special education co-teaches with a regular classroom teacher) with a small group support time, pull out (refers to the student going to a smaller class) 8.1 (8 students max to 1 teacher) , pull out 12.1, pull out 15.1, and resource rooms at the middle school.
-The students are placed in the classes based on what services are listed on his or her 504 plan or IEP.
+Once a child is "classified" as a Special Education Student we offer inclusion classes (a special education co-teaches with a regular classroom teacher) with a small group support time, pull out (refers to the student going to a smaller class either 8.1,12.1 or 15.1/number of students to 1 teacher) The students are placed in the classes based on what services are listed on his or her 504 plan or IEP from decisions made by the school and parents.

 For more details on how the programs are run you can contact us directly or the Special Education Department at 754-1400.